 1. Connection Principle

-Connection refers to being as close to your partner as possible, both in terms of attacking and defending.
+The connection principle refers to being as close to your partner as possible, both in terms of attacking and defending.
 A staple of many Gracie University programs, connection refers to creating movement, preventing movement, or predicting movement.
 All of these are possible because you’re able to feel even the tiniest shifts in your opponent’s body positioning by leaving no space between you and them.

 Basically, all of the following principles are forms of connection with your opponent.